 But I have to admit, I’m a little in love with these.
 I’ve made them two nights in a row and considered including “hash browns” in the name because they taste not unlike those oily, greasy potato chunks.
 However, based on my googling, it appears hash browns are technically fried potatoes.
 Since these include egg, they creep over into the fritter camp, although they’re neither battered nor deep-fried.

-Here’s the best part: you can throw these together in 20 minutes; the most time-consuming part is shredding them, and I did it over the sink on my cheap cheese grater while chatting on the phone.
+Here’s the best part: you can throw these together in 20 minutes; the most time-consuming part is shredding them, and I did it over the sink on my cheap cheese grater while on the phone.
 I highly recommend.

 Detox update: The last week of the detox involved incorporating two things associated with tough digestion: soy and eggs.
 While I didn’t notice any problems while I was strictly following the last week of the detox, guess what?
 I actually DO have a problem with soy.

 Conclusion: I foresee more sweet potatoes in my future.

 - 1 ¾ cups sweet potato shredded (I used about half of a nearly 1-lb. specimen)

 - salt and pepper to taste

 - optional seasonings: garlic powder onion powder, smoked paprika, paprika, chili powder, basil, oregano, herbs de provence.
 I used ½ teaspoon garlic powder and dashes of smoked paprika and chili powder.